 Research Methodology for Development is a workshop module and will introduce you to the logic and parameters of the research process.
 You will examine the relevance of both qualitative and quantitative data and evidence, along with issues of practicality, ethics and epistemology in the research process.
 You will also develop practical skills in a range of Participatory Rapid Appraisal methods, such as mapping and ranking, as well as conventional qualitative research techniques including questionnaires, focus groups and oral histories.

 Global Development Dissertation leads you through the process of developing a deeper understanding of a particular topic in development studies through independent research and the preparation of an extended piece of writing.
-You agree a research topic with your supervisor and write a 12,000 word dissertation that demonstrates your research skills, your ability to assess information, and appraise relevant concepts and theories.
+You agree to a research topic with your supervisor and write a 12,000-word dissertation that demonstrates your research skills, your ability to assess information and appraise relevant concepts and theories.

 You will also study two of the following optional modules: